 In the Level 1 version, phrases are given to students on intersecting crossword snippets, whereas in the Level 2 version, students need to work out the missing words on the crossword snippets from a bank of words provided.

 How to Use the Resource in the Classroom

 Students begin by cutting out the puzzle pieces.
-They then cut out the crossword snippets, decide where to place each snippet and glue them on top of the black strips.
-(If students are using the Level 2 version, they should complete the crossword snippets before cutting them out).
-All the puzzle pieces are then joined together to form a map of Australia which can be glued into their workbook.
+They then cut out the crossword snippets, decide where to place each, and glue them on top of the black strips.
+(If students use the Level 2 version, they should complete the crossword snippets before cutting them out).
+All the puzzle pieces are then joined together to form a map of Australia, which can be glued into their workbook.

 Use the puzzle to promote thoughtful discussion about reconciliation.

-Further discussion about reconciliation might be prompted with these resources:
+Further discussion about reconciliation might be prompted by these resources: